These easy healthy pumpkin chocolate chip muffins are the best snack for fall!

 - ½ cup mini chocolate chips

-- In a medium sized bowl, Whisk together yogurt, pumpkin, eggs, brown sugar, and vanilla extract
+- In a medium sized bowl, whisk together the wet ingredients: greek yogurt, pumpkin, eggs, brown sugar, and vanilla extract

-- In a separate bowl, whisk whole wheat flour, rolled oats, pumpkin pie spice, salt, baking soda, and baking powder
+- In a separate bowl, whisk the dry ingredients: whole wheat flour, rolled oats, pumpkin pie spice, salt, baking soda, and baking powder

-- Add wet ingredients to the dry ingredients, mixing with a rubber spatula until just combined (do not overmix)
+- Add the wet ingredients to the dry ingredients, mixing with a rubber spatula until just combined (do not over mix)

 - Distribute filling evenly (these will be large muffins)

-- Sprinkle on additional chocolate chips over the tops, if desired
+- Sprinkle on additional mini chocolate chips over the tops

-- Bake at 400 degrees for 15-17 minutes, or until a toothpick inserted comes out clean
+- Bake the pumpkin muffins at 400 degrees for 15-17 minutes, or until a toothpick inserted comes out clean